agarnung/ABAsic-music-player/README.md

 Download [this zip](LINK), unzip it, and move the entire abasic-music-player-win32-x64 folder to C:\Program Files or your preferred path, then create a shortcut to the desktop (for example) of the executable abasic-music-player.exe, and run it.
 You can now enjoy your favorite music player!

+If you want to add different wallpapers, go to `resources\wallpapers` and add whichever ones you want!
+You can use any common image format and any size.

 ## Features

 - If "back" is pressed and the song is more than 5 seconds ahead, it acts as a "reset this song" button.
 If it’s less than 5 seconds ahead, it goes back to the previous song.
 This way, we can forget about the "reset this song" button.